 Creating and updating assets in Smart IT

 Any Smart IT user with minimum access permissions can update certain pieces of asset data such as the asset owner, location, and site.
 Such users can also add an image to the asset, add an outage, and relate the asset to tickets and people.
-If you have Asset Admin permissions, you can create new assets and update all information and attributes for existing assets.
+Starting in Smart IT 1.4, if you have Asset Admin permissions, you can create new assets and update all of the information and attributes for existing assets.
 If you have Asset User permissions, you can modify an asset only if the asset is related to your support group.
 Your administrator (or any person with Asset Admin permissions) can relate the asset to your support group.

 When you first create an asset, you must specify the type (such as Computer System) and subtype (such as Printer).
 Some of the information you specify about each of your assets depends on the type and subtype.
 For example, you can specify a hostname for a printer, but not for a software asset.
 You can only add an image and specify an owner for an existing asset, so the Owner field and the option to add an image do not appear while you are creating a new asset.